-Once I had a large pile of strips ready for each color, I began attaching them to the wreath– again, this was insanely easy!
+Once I had a large pile of strips ready for each color, I began attaching them to the wreath.
+Again, this was super easy!
 I just tied each strip in a double knot around the frame and let the ends hang evenly on each side.

 I cut the letters “USA” out of an old diaper box and spray-painted them silver (I had a can left over from a previous project).
 You could do what I did, or use any extra decorative elements that you might have on hand– again, free is better right? 🙂

 So here you have it, the finished product — free and easy enough that your kids could make it!
 I love my new Fourth of July wreath and just looking at it puts me in a festive mood!

-Last updated on July 16th, 2015 at 10:38 pm
+Last updated on May 16th, 2018 at 03:53 pm

 Have you ever thought about starting a blog of your own?
 Click here to find out more!